Curriculum & Graduation Planning

 Compare BSCI Specializations and career paths on bsci.umd.edu/specialize

-Future Students or those enrolled in the College of Letters & Sciences who are interested in becoming a BSCI Terp: please refer to this webpage: bsci.umd.edu/switch
+Future Students or those enrolled in the College of Letters & Sciences who are interested in becoming a BSCI Terp, refer to bsci.umd.edu/switch for next steps.

 Pre-Health SMARTER.

-BSCI Students who are looking to complete courses for medical school are advised to register during a Maryland Summer Session [CLICK HERE TO GET STARTED].
+BSCI Students who are looking to complete additional STEM courses for medical school are advised to register during a Maryland Summer Session so as to maintain a balanced course load [CLICK HERE TO GET STARTED].

 PRE-HEALTH COURSE OFFERINGS: